 ● BPDU (Bridge Protocol Data Unit): Messages exchanged between switches to share network topology and determine the root bridge.

 Port states in STP define how a switch port behaves during the process of building a loop-free network topology.
-These states help in transitioning ports from inactive to active roles while preventing network loops.
+It helps in transitioning ports from inactive to active roles while preventing network loops.
+There are 5 port states in the spanning tree protocol:

-The Spanning Tree Protocol (STP) ensures a loop-free network topology by selecting optimal paths and blocking redundant links.
-It works in three key steps:
+The Spanning Tree Protocol (STP) works by selecting optimal paths and blocking redundant links in seven key steps:

 Step 1: BPDU Exchange Begins